Hurence/logisland/README.rst

 Local Setup
 +++++++++++
 Alternatively you can deploy **logisland** on any linux server from which Kafka and Spark are available

+Replace all versions in the below code by the required versions (spark version, logisland version on specific HDP version, kafka version etc.)

 The Kafka distributions are available at this address: <https://kafka.apache.org/downloads>